nicholaswmin/nicholaswmin/README.md

 1. create a Github repo with enabled pages.
 2. drop the [nix.rb](#get-nix) file in it.
-3. Run `--init` to generate a sample site
+3. Run `ruby nix.rb --init` to generate a sample site
 5. push to `main` branch

 ... which publishes a barebones site consistent with the [1kb philosophy](https://1kb.club/) at: `<user>.github.io/<repo>`